ywanyi/devdocs/install-gde/prereq/php-settings.md

 Use the value of Loaded Configuration file.

-{: .bs-callout .bs-callout-warning }
+{:.bs-callout .bs-callout-info}
 If you have only one `php.ini` file, make the changes in that file.
-If you have two `php.ini` files, make the changes in *all* files.
+If you have two `php.ini` files, make the changes in <em>all</em> files.
 Failure to do so might cause unpredictable performance.

 {% endcollapsible %}